Welcome to the Clinical Placement Unit website for the Division of Health Sciences.

 Please note, the Clinical Placement Policy criteria for requesting a variation to placement allocation.

-Student requests for variation to placement allocation must be submitted on the Request for Variation to Placement Form (post-allocation).
+Student requests for variation to placement allocation must be submitted on the Variation to Placement Form.
 The completed form and attachments must be lodged with the CPU no later than 5 working days following initial notification to you of your placement allocation unless otherwise advised by the CPU.
+For details about how to submit/upload documents to the CPU, please refer to your student checklist.

 Each request for variation to a placement will be considered by the Course Coordinator.
 A student may appeal a Course Coordinator's decision by making a written submission to the Program Director, and if unresolved, to the Head of School, for the appropriate discipline.